Sebastian Indian Reservation: Establishment

 The Indians were to support themselves by farming.
-However, throughout the reservation's existence, drought, insects, and crop disease undermined the attempts at farming.
+Throughout the reservation's existence, drought, insects, and crop disease undermined the attempts at farming.
 The newly constructed Stockton – Los Angeles Road, replacing El Camino Viejo, skirted the western and northern sides of the reservation.

 The reservation became operational in September 1853, and some California Indians moved in voluntarily.
 Among the tribes of Mission Indians the reservation held, were 300 Emigdiano Chumash, whose homeland had included Tejon Canyon.
 In 1854, Lieutenant Beale reported that 2,500 Indians were living on the Sebastian Reservation.

 In 1854, Fort Tejon was built 25 mi to the southwest, to protect both the reservation's Indians and white settlers in the region from raids by the Paiutes, Chemeheui, Mohave peoples, and other Indian groups of the desert regions to the east.
 It was also to control the Indians who were living on the Tejon Reservation, and protect them from attacks by American immigrants and settlers.